 So on went our Pregnancy and we got such wonderful care from Marlene.
 I felt she really understood us, what are birth plan was and she provided us with so much information so we could make informed decisions every step of the way.
 Plus she included Emily in all the appointments and Emily became a little midwife in training!
 Another great part was that she could HOME VISIT which was especially helpful towards the end of my pregnancy when life was getting harder to move around and organise myself and Emily!

 Birth Preparation I was a bit blasé this pregnancy and really only started thinking about our birth and life with a baby from about 37 weeks (whoops!).
 This resulted in a lot of last minute washing of baby clothes, eating dates (supposed to soften your cervix for a quicker and easier labour) and I started thinking about labour management techniques as medical pain relief wasn’t an option in the birth centre and I really wanted to birth there.
 I signed up for a Hypnobirthing Course which was amazing and empowering even though I didn’t finish or practice but it really helped mentally prepare and trust that my body would know what to do.
-I also made myself some playlists (relaxing and upbeat) as music has always been my go to as stress management.
+I also made myself some playlists (relaxing and upbeat) as music has always been my go to as stress (and hopefully pain) management.